department-of-veterans-affairs/vagov-content/pages/burials-memorials/memorial-items/headstones-markers-medallions/types-inscriptions-emblems.md

 - **Dimensions:** 24 inches long by 12 inches wide by 4 inches thick
 - **Weight:** About 130 pounds
-- **Additional details:** The stone color will vary.
+- **Additional details:** The color of the granite varies.
 The marble may have light to medium veining (lines).

 </div>
 </li>